Contingency vs Retained Recruiting

 When to Choose Contingency Recruiting:

-If you are a newer company, or your company is not actively growing headcount (you may only have one or two low to mid-levele positions to fill in a given year), contingency recruiting is likely a better fit if you have an internal HR department.
-This lower volume of recruiting, if you have an established HR department that can actively follow up on all incoming resumes and source resumes themselves, they can likely handle 1 -2 open job requisitions in a given year.
+If you are a newer company, or your company is not actively growing headcount (you may only have one or two low to mid-level positions to fill in a given year), contingency recruiting is likely a better fit if you have an internal HR department.
+This lower volume of recruiting, if you have an established HR department that can actively follow up on all incoming resumes and source resumes themselves as well, can likely handle 1 -2 open job requisitions in a given year.
 Managing multiple contingency recruiting relationships is typically not challenging for an existing HR department when hiring only 1 or 2 candidates.

 When to Choose Retained Recruiting:

-If you have an established company and are continuing to grow headcount by 3 or more positions a year or are looking for a higher level candidate in a tough market, a contingency firm is likely a better fit.
+If you have an established company and are continuing to grow headcount by 3 or more positions a year, or do not have an internal full-time HR department, or are looking for a higher level candidate in a tough market, a contingency firm is likely a better fit for your company.
 Contingency recruiting relationships are typically ongoing and are hiring for the same company multiple positions over the course of a year or several years.
+This pairs equally as well with an internal HR department that does not have time to handle the bulk of the recruiting process as well as smaller companies that do not have an internal HR department.
 Both the retained recruiting company and the hiring firm benefit from the ancillary services provided as the overall strength of the recruiting process is greatly enhanced due to the ongoing and exclusive nature of the relationship.
-Ownership of the developed and continuously fed candidate pool also typically lies with the hiring company exclusively, so shires for similar positions at the company can be made faster and faster over time.
+Ownership of the developed and continuously fed candidate pool also typically lies with the hiring company exclusively, so hires for similar positions at the company can be made faster and faster over time.
 For more examples of specifics included in our retained recruiting agreements, please visit our page, "What is Included in a Retained Recruiting Agreement?"

 About Silver Tiger Consulting